bbkwiliamson/script-for-updating-s3-lifecycle-rules/README.md

   to execute the .sh files.
-      you first need to change the permissions by running: chmod +x name-of-the-file      then click ENTER
+      you first need to change the permissions by running: chmod +x name-of-the-file      then click ENTER then run: ./{.sh file}    you click enter to execute the script